Oradimi/KanColle-English-Patch-KCCP/README.md

 to add the mod by checking "Enable assets modifier", saving, then clicking on "Add a patcher".
 From there, select the "EN-patch.mod.json" file inside of the master folder.

+Don't forget to close KanColle and clear your browser cache!
+If some assets still aren't patched, repeat the process until satisfaction. (be aware some minor stuff still isn't translated)

 To disable raw text patching (ship names etc.), open the "EN-patch.mod.json" file and replace ("requireScripts": true,) with ("requireScripts": false,).

+If for some reason you would prever full equipment names over shorter more readable ones, not cut by the game's UI, an alternate file is provided in the root of the mod folder.
+Just exchange it with the file in "...\EN-patch\kcs2\js\main.js" and reload mod data within KCCP.